 DAVIES: Of course, yeah.

-DAVIES: On one hand, it's totally banal and boring, but if you're interested in the history of popular music, it's an invaluable document.
+DAVIES: On one hand, it's totally banal and boring.
+But if you're interested in the history of popular music, it is an invaluable document.
 This is their first concert in the USA.
-And there was a girl in the front row screaming and shouting.
-And when it was over, a kindly security man gave her this list, which he picked up from the floor and she kept it as a souvenir of that evening.
+And there was a girl in the front row, screaming and shouting.
+And when it was over, a kindly security man gave her this list, which he picked up from the floor.
+And she kept it as a souvenir of that evening.

-SIMON: I think a letter that very famous for people who follow Beatles history - in your book, it's a 1971 letter to Linda and Paul McCartney.
-I guess it's sometimes called the rant letter.
+SIMON: I think a letter that - very famous, for people who follow Beatles history - it's in your book; it's a 1971 letter, a letter to Linda and Paul McCartney.
+I guess it's sometimes called "the rant letter."

 DAVIES: That's right, yeah.
-That is well-known because it's come up at auction two or three times and sold for a huge amount of money.
-I mean, this is known as the Pauling letter from John.
+That is well-known because it's come up at auction two or three times, and sold for a huge amount of money.
+I mean, this was the most appalling letter from John.
 He's ranting and raving.
-The background to it is that it was the time they are suing each other over Apple, so they're all falling out.
-But also he was furious at the time because he got into his head, I'm afraid rightly, that everybody hated Yoko and the other Beatles hated Yoko.
-And they were being horrible to him.
-So, John was very, very protective and very sensitive, so he lashed out even more.
+The background to it is that it was the time they were suing each other over Apple, so they were all fallen out.
+But also he was furious, at the time, because he got it into his head - I'm afraid, rightly - that everybody hated Yoko.
+And the other Beatles hated Yoko, and they were being horrible to him.
+So John was very, very protective and very sensitive, so he lashed out even more.

-ONO: I think that whenever people were nasty to me - and that was every day actually - but if it comes out in writing.
+ONO: I think that whenever people were nasty to me - and that was every day, actually - but it becomes out, in writing.